 Pre-Physician Assistant at Carroll College

+At Carroll, our Pre-PA program focuses on building successful career paths for health professionals eager to perform a comprehensive range of medical duties in their field, from basic primary care to high-technology specialty procedures.
 Over the past 15 years, Carroll College has dedicated a strong effort to expand health science education, experiencing 205% growth in enrollment, which includes pre-professional health tracks like the Pre-PA programs offered today.

-I want to take the next steps
+I want to take the next steps in my health career.

 Courses and Student Learning Objectives